LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/9-synchronizers.md

 tags: [concurrent programming, synchronization]
 ---

-A synchronizer is any object that coordinates the control flow of threads based on its state.
-The most simplest form of synchronization being locks.
+A synchronizer is any object that coordinates and synchronizes the control flow of threads based on its state.
+The simplest form synchronizer we have already used, being locks.

 ## Semaphore

-A semaphore is an integer variable that represents a resource counter which can be interpreted as permits to the resource.
-Its main usage it to restrict the number of threads than can access some physical or logical resource.
+A semaphore is an integer variable that represents a resource counter which can also be interpreted as a number of permits to access the resource.
+The main usage for semaphores is to restrict the number of threads than can access some physical or logical resource.

 ```java
 public class Semaphore {